Hospital-based Surveillance of Influenza in Switzerland - a pilot study

 The CH-SUR study group member list can be found here.
 This is the official co-author list for each participating hospital.

-Hospital-based surveillance of influenza in Switzerland: a pilot study - season 2018/19
+Hospital-based surveillance of influenza in Switzerland: a 3 years pilot study - 2018-2021

 Lead: Amaury Thiabaud (ISG) & Anne Iten (HUG)

-Content: Description of the database, its content, and the project - Submitted to PLoSOne - Currently under revision.
+Content: Description of the database, its content, and the project.

 COVID-19: More than "a little flu"?
 Insights from the Swiss hospital-based surveillance of Influenza and COVID-19